vsoch/action-updater/docs/getting_started/user-guide.rst

      - optional settings file to replace default for action-updater
      - unset
      - false
-   * - pull_request
-     - Open a pull request with changes
-     - true
-     - false
    * - updaters
      - A comma separated list of updater names to limit to (e.g., version,setoutput)
      - unset